clmrnn/clmrnn.github.io/cv.md

 26/10/2018 I am a Member of [ANIOS](https://www.anios.it/) “National Association of Interpreters of Italian Sign Language”, Membership No. 107

 ## Experimental techniques and programming languages
-Behavioural – EEG – eye-tracking
+* EEG – eye-tracking – pupillometry
-Matlab – R – Presentation
+* R – Matlab – Presentation

 ## Language skills
 My native language is Italian.
 I am fluent in English, Spanish, and Italian Sign Language (LIS).
 I am familiar with Portuguese, French, Catalan, and Swedish.